Infinite Atomized Semilattices: Introduction

 In Section \ref{section:full_crossing} we introduce the concept of relative freedom of models (Definition \ref{definition:freer_or_as_free}) together with the full crossing operation (Definitions \ref{definition:full_crossing} and \ref{definition:full_crossing_infinite}).
-We show that the full crossing of a duple in a model, which only requires performing set-theoretical operations on the atoms of the starting model, allows us to obtain the freest model that satisfies the crossed duple together with the positive theory of the starting model (Theorem \ref{theorem:full_crossing_freest} and Corollary \ref{corollary:full_crossing_freest}).
-Along the way, we also show that every semilattice admits an atomization (Theorem \ref{theorem:every_semilattice_atomizable}).
+We show that the full crossing of a duple in a model, which only requires performing set-theoretical operations on the atoms of the starting model, allows us to obtain the freest model that satisfies the crossed duple together with the positive theory of the starting model (Theorem \ref{theorem:full_crossing_freest} and Proposition \ref{proposition:full_crossing_freest}).
+As a consequence, the full crossing operation is equivalent to enforcing a principal congruence (Theorem \ref{theorem:congruences}).
+Along the way, we also show that every semilattice admits an atomization and how they can be built (Theorem \ref{theorem:every_semilattice_atomizable}).

 Finally, in Section \ref{section:atom_redundancy} we study atom redundancy.
 Unlike in the finite case, we will require two different notions of redundancy: redundancy and weak redundancy (Definition \ref{definition:redundancy}).
 In the case of complete semilattices (which includes finite semilattices), they are equivalent concepts, but not in the general case.
 Nonetheless, we are able to show that in the finitely generated case, semilattices admit atomizations consisting exclusively of non-redundant atoms (Theorem \ref{theorem:finitely_generated_join_redundant}).